DavidYusufWaskito/Dynamic-array/README.md

 ## Credits

-DArray is developed and maintained by [Your Name](https://github.com/yourusername).
+DArray is developed and maintained by [Dazzy467](https://github.com/Dazzy467).